 Many organisations are revisiting their strategic goals for the coming 12 months.
-This time it needs to be different because we’re in the middle of a pandemic and the traditional way of goal setting is unlikely to be effective.
+This time it needs to be different because we have a less stable post pandemic environment and the traditional way of goal setting is unlikely to be effective.

 The traditional approach to goal setting is locked into an annual cycle, often with a top down cascade and individual KPI’s that are kept private between employees and their managers.

 While we’ve seen a shift towards more agile goals and greater transparency in recent years, the truth is the old way of doing things has a lot of momentum and many employees have felt uncomfortable sharing their strategic goals transparently with other team members.

 In light of the pandemic and many of us working form home, now is an ideal opportunity to revisit the way we approach strategic goal setting without the pushback we might have experienced in a pre-covid world.

 Some organisations are opting for quarterly strategic goals at the company level.
 We saw Atlassian shift to a “a series of four quarters” in FY 21 rather than planning for a full year.
 However, for many businesses, the high level company goals can stay on an annual cycle, but it makes a lot of sense to have team and individual goals on a quarterly cadence.

 This quicker cadence provides an opportunity to more frequently review the relevance of goals in light of a rapidly changing environment and ensure teams are working towards what the business needs most.

 The hybrid work environment relies on engagement, self-motivation and trust.
 Asking team members to identify their own quarterly goals that align with team goals will have a significant impact and create a much more empowering approach to strategic goal setting.